sketler/sketler/README.md

 :dart:	Got some vulnerabilities that brought me some CVEs and wrote some exploits here and there.

-:nerd_face:	I Love being constantly challenged with hard problems, such as killing some Dark souls bosses without losing health and cuphead.
+:nerd_face:	I Love being constantly challenged with hard problems, such as killing some Dark souls bosses.

 ### Achievements